International Travel Frequently Asked Questions

 Please note that if you do not notify CISI of your situation or disregard their counsel, there is no guarantee of coverage.
 For example, if you have to fly home due to a family emergency, this travel must be arranged through CISI.

-When possible and appropriate, please email Virginia Hosono, Director Study Abroad and International Travel and firstname.lastname@example.org of your situation.
+When possible and appropriate, please email Elizabeth Liebschutz-Roettger, Manager of Global Initiatives and Partnerships, and firstname.lastname@example.org to make us aware of your situation.
 In some cases we can help coordinate state-side as time differences may prove problematic.

 In this case, “country of origin” refers to which country’s passport you are carrying, not the country from which your plane departs.